Upskilling Pathways (UP) e-portal

-Brief on Upskilling Pathways (UP)
+Brief on the Upskilling Pathways (UP) initiative

 Close to one fifth of adult Europeans struggle with basic reading and writing, calculation, and using digital tools in everyday life.
 About the same amount of adult Europeans (around 22%) only obtained a lower secondary education level at most.
 Without these skills and with low level of qualification they are at higher risk of unemployment, poverty and social exclusion.